DUI Defense Guide, Every Stage and Defense [2026]

 You blew a number.
 Maybe .08.
 Maybe .12.
 Maybe .18.
 That number feels like a conviction.
 It's not.

 A breathalyzer is a machine.
 It needs regular calibration to stay accurate.
 It needs a certified operator.
 It needs a proper 15-20 minute observation period before the test.
-It has an inherent margin of error of plus or minus .005 to .02 BAC.
+It has an inherent margin of error of plus or minus .005 to .02 BAC (Forensic Science International, breath alcohol testing standards).

 If you blew .08 or .09, that margin of error alone could put you under the legal limit.
 And that's assuming everything else was done correctly.

 Breathalyzers also don't measure blood alcohol directly.
-They measure breath alcohol and multiply by a standard ratio (2100:1) to estimate blood alcohol.
-But that ratio varies between individuals — from 1100:1 to 3500:1 depending on body temperature, breathing patterns, and other biological factors.
+They measure breath alcohol and multiply by a standard ratio (2100:1) to estimate blood alcohol (Journal of Analytical Toxicology).
+But that ratio varies between individuals, from roughly 1100:1 to 3500:1 depending on body temperature, breathing patterns, and other biological factors.
 Some people will consistently test higher on a breathalyzer than their actual blood alcohol level.

-Barry Scheck, co-founder of the Innocence Project, built his career on one principle: never trust the conclusion — audit the process that produced it.
+The Innocence Project's forensic evidence methodology, behind 375+ DNA exonerations, is built on one principle: never trust the conclusion, audit the process that produced it.
 That principle applies directly to breathalyzers.
 The BAC number is the conclusion.
 The calibration records, operator certification, and observation period documentation are the process.

 We have a full post covering every breathalyzer challenge point and exactly what records your attorney should be requesting: Breathalyzer Calibration: The Evidence Your Attorney Should Be Pulling.